CHID 250/ GERMAN 285/ GLITS 252 Dr. Annegret Oehme

 - I will communicate with you via Canvas and Email.
 Please set your notifications on your account accordingly to get notified about important messages!

-- Set up an office hour meeting with Prof. Oehme with the reason for your through https://oehme.youcanbook.me
+- Set up office hour meetings with the reason for your visit through: https://oehme.youcanbook.me

 Academic Integrity